stack-auth/stack/docs/docs/02-customization/04-custom-pages.md

 }
 ```

-Again, edit the Stack app in `lib/stack.ts` to use your custom sign in page:
+Again, edit the Stack app in `stack.ts` to use your custom sign in page:

 ```tsx
 export const stackServerApp = new StackServerApp({